 I reported earlier on the decision at first instance in Arica Victims v Boliden Mineral.
 The Court of Appeal has now reversed the finding of Chilean law as lex causae, opting instead for Swedish law.
 Lindahl has good review here and I rely on it quite heavily for I do no speak Swedish.

 Boliden Mineral exported toxic waste to Chile in the ’80s, prior to either Basel or EU or OECD restraints (or indeed bans) kicking in.
 A first issue for consideration was determination of lex causae.
-Rome II does not apply ratione temporis (it only applies to tortious events occurring after its date of entry into force) – residual Swedish private international law applies, which determined lex causae as lex loci damni.
-The Court found this to include statute of limitation.
-This would have been 10 years under Swedish law, and a more generous (in Matilda’s report undefined) period under Chilean law.
-Statute of limitation therefore following lex causae – not lex fori.
+Rome II does not apply ratione temporis (it only applies to tortious events occurring after its date of entry into force) – residual Swedish private international law applies.
+My understanding at first instance was that the applicable law rule referred to lex loci damni, Chile.
+The Court of Appeal has gone for lex loci delicti commissi: whether this was by use of an exception or whether the court at first instance had simply misunderstood Swedish PIL, I do not know.

 (Handbook of) EU Private International Law, 2nd ed.
-2016, Chapter 8.
+2016, Chapter 4, Heading 4.6.3, Chapter 8.